Skip to main content

 You won’t be raising a glass to this news any time soon: Alcohol is notoriously bad for skin health.
 Though people often tout the antioxidants in wine and beer, consuming alcohol can damage the skin’s antioxidant defense system.
 Wrinkles, under-eye puffiness, and uneven skin tone are among other issues alcohol can exacerbate, leading to perceived signs of aging, according to one review.
 Heavy drinkers who consumed more than eight alcoholic beverages per week showed more signs of aging.
 The CDC recommends limiting alcohol consumption to two drinks or fewer per day for men and one drink or fewer per day for women.

-bottles of lime and orange soda
+Bottle of lemon-lime and orange soda

 Soda